How Do You Get Bed Bugs

 Since the majority of bed bug infestations are picked up while traveling, there are some precautions that you can take.
-Many of you will find yourself in airplanes and hotel rooms while you travel over the holiday season and you should go out prepared knowing the likely ways that you can bring home an unwanted pest.
+Many of you will find yourself in airplanes and hotel rooms while you travel over the holiday season, and you should go out prepared, knowing the possible ways that you can bring home an unwanted pest.

 #1- Hotel rooms